mdries-zs/findproxyforurl/Support/Troubleshooting.md

 It can be difficult to isolate issues with PAC files, a task only complicated when using the WPAD deployment method.
 It’s recommended that certain steps be followed to isolate an issue in a PAC/WPAD environment and this page attempts to document this process.

 These processes focus specifically on an inability to access a PAC file or a failure of the WPAD deployment methods.
-For other types of issues, please review the common issue sections for [PAC](https://github.com/mdriesnj/findproxyforurl/blob/main/Support/Common_PAC_File_Issues.md) and [WPAD](https://github.com/mdriesnj/findproxyforurl/blob/main/Support/Common_WPAD_Issues.md).
+For other types of issues, please review the common issue sections for [PAC](https://github.com/mdries-zs/findproxyforurl/blob/main/Support/Common_PAC_File_Issues.md) and [WPAD](https://github.com/mdries-zs/findproxyforurl/blob/main/Support/Common_WPAD_Issues.md).

-It’s recommended to use the Official [FindProxyForURL.com toolset](insertlink) to aid in a troubleshooting investigation of any PAC or WPAD issues.
+You can also use [PAC File tester/parser](https://thorsenlabs.com/pac)

 Click a deployment in order to view the recommended troubleshooting process.